ricko2001/Genealogy-scripts/RM -Change source template/ReadMe.txt

 =============DIV20==
 Create a folder on your computer that you will not confuse with other folders.
-It will be referred to as the "working folder" below.
+It will be referred to as the "working folder".

 =============DIV20==
 Copy these two required files from the downloaded zip file to the working folder-